Vaycent/VolleySharp/README.md

 ```

-This function can help you to implement the http post request
+This function can help you to implement the http json request

 ```java
  JsonListenerInterface listenerInterface;